react-backoffice/backoffice/README.md

 * `url: string`, url to link to
 * `title: string`, title to display
 * `icon: ReactElement | null`, icon which should be displayed before title
+* `disabled: boolean`, if true, item will not be clickable

 ### CookieInfo